 Here's the bad news.
 As reported by 9to5Mac, the iPhone SE Plus may not launch until the second half of 2021.
 This is according to Apple analyst Ming-Chi Kuo with TF International Securities.
 Previously Kuo predicted that the iPhone SE Plus would have a release date in the first half of 2021, but it's reportedly been postponed.

 Why the delay?
-It could be because of the coronavirus pandemic, which has reportedly pushed back the mass production of the iPhone 12 by a month.
-Plus, Apple apparently has four iPhone 12 phones in the pipeline, so it's doubtful that it would want to rush out a lower-price new iPhone that could canniablize the sales of multiple flagships.
+It could be because of the coronavirus pandemic.
+Plus, Apple has four iPhone 12 phones launching, so it's doubtful that it would want to rush out a lower-price new iPhone that could canniablize the sales of multiple flagships.

 iPhone SE Plus price